Isaiah-Schiroyisey/sitelen-pona-renderer/README.md

 A simple way to type in sitelen pona.

 > [!IMPORTANT]
 > I am am amateur.
 I don't know what I'm doing.
 I'm just messing around.
 Don't take this project seriously.
-(You can still feel free make changes and submit pull requests, just know that this isn't an actual serious project.)
+(You can still feel free make changes and submit pull requests and stuff, just know that this isn't an actual serious project.)

 > [!NOTE]
 > This renderer uses the [linja pona](https://musilili.net/linja-pona/) font by [musi lili](https://musilili.net/), under the [Creative Commons Attribution 4.0 International License (CC by 4.0)](https://creativecommons.org/licenses/by/4.0/)[^1]